aregsar/aregsarblog/blog/2020/how-to-queue-laravel-password-reset-email/index.md

 }
 ```

-Because sendPasswordResetNotification method is included as a trait in the extended User class, we can override its default implementation by simply adding a sendPasswordResetNotification method in the User class with our overridden implementation that will queue the delivery of this email.
+Because `sendPasswordResetNotification` method is included as a trait in the extended `Illuminate\Foundation\Auth\User` class, we can override its default implementation by simply implementing a `sendPasswordResetNotification` method in the `App\User` class with our overridden implementation that will queue the delivery of reset notification email.

-Inside the overridden sendPasswordResetNotification method we can take one of two approaches for the implementation within the sendPasswordResetNotification method:
+We can take one of two approaches for the implementation within the overridden `sendPasswordResetNotification` method:

-Approach 1-We can queue the notification
+Approach 1 - We can queue the notification

-Approach 2-We can dispatch a queued job that sends the notification
+Approach 2 - We can dispatch a queued job that sends the notification

 These approaches are shown in the next two sections.

 ## Approach 1 - Queuing the notification approach

-With this approach we will extend the `Illuminate\Auth\Notifications\ResetPassword` notification, that the `CanResetPassword` trait sends, into a queue-able notification and queue this extended notification in the overridden `sendPasswordResetNotification` method that we add to the User class.
+With this approach we will extend the `Illuminate\Auth\Notifications\ResetPassword` notification that the `CanResetPassword` trait sends, into a queue-able notification.
+Then we will queue this extended notification from the overridden `sendPasswordResetNotification` method implementation that we will add to the User class.

-So first we create a new QueuedResetPassword notification that extends the ResetPassword notification:
+So first let's create a new `QueuedResetPassword` notification that extends the `ResetPassword` notification:

 ```bash
 artisan make:notification Auth/QueuedResetPassword
 ```

-This command creates the class `\App\Notifications\Auth\QueuedResetPassword`
+This command creates the class `\App\Notifications\Auth\QueuedResetPassword`.

-Next we make this class extend ` Illuminate\Auth\Notifications\ResetPassword`
+Next we make this class extend the `Illuminate\Auth\Notifications\ResetPassword` class
-and implement `Illuminate\Contracts\Queue\ShouldQueue`
+and implement `Illuminate\Contracts\Queue\ShouldQueue` contract.

 Finally we add the `Illuminate\Bus\Queueable` trait to the body of the class.

-That is all we need to do to make a new notification based on the frameworks notification that is queue-able.
+That is all we need to do to make a new `QueuedResetPassword` notification that is queue-able.

-Below is the our new QueuedResetPassword notification class:
+Below is the our final `QueuedResetPassword` notification class:

 ```php
 namespace App\Notifications\Auth;